yashsinha1611/sfdocs_Build_AI/docs/Quick_Start/aws.md

 - A SnappyFlow account.
 An account can be created [here](https://accounts.snappyflow.io).

 - An approximate idea of your monthly ingest rates.
 The more accurate your data is, the better.
-This data is useful to ensure right sizing of your infrastructure
+This data is useful to ensure the right-sizing of your infrastructure

 ## Size your infrastructure using the sizing tool